epfl-ada/ada-2023-project-learningthesecretsofdata/README.md

 ### Data Visualization

-We will use a GitHub page to present our results.
-The plots will be interactive and will be created using the `plotly` library.
-Notably, we want to have a world map with the number of composers per country to answer the question 4.
+We use a GitHub page to present our results.
+The plots are interactive and were created using the `plotly` library.
+Notably, we used a world map with the number of composers per country to answer the question 4.
+We also used pie charts, bar charts, line plots, etc and everything is interactive.

 ## Proposed timeline